 I have planted a seed.
 And a good seed needs nurturing, pruning and water.
-So I am enlisting the he help of my faithful readers to help this seed to grow.
+So I am enlisting the help of my faithful readers to help this seed to grow.

-My son Mark has talent.
+My stepson Mark has talent.
 Real, pure, undeniable talent.
 Anyone that is his friend on MySpace already knows that when he writes, you are drawn to read his words.
-I have always found his writing to be deep, honest and emotional, yet sometimes riddled with unnecessary words that discount the impact of the writing.
+I have always found his writing to be deep, honest, and emotional, yet sometimes riddled with unnecessary words that discount the impact of the writing.
 So, with all that talent, his aspirations of being a photojournalist, and him being on his way ‘out’ of school, I thought it was time to teach him about being a blogger, and doing it right.

 I am going to be offering him subjects to create articles on and then post them on this blog for you to comment on, review and critique.
 This will be the water he needs to grow.

 We begin today, and the subject I offered up first was Gas Prices & The Economy.
-I asked him to shoot at least one photo for his article, and asked that I receive it by 2:00 pm today to post here for you to see.
+I asked him to shoot at least one photo for his article and asked that I receive it by 2:00 pm today to post here for you to see.

 Here is his writing on the subject: